homerpet8/Cyclistic-Case-Study/README.md

 **SCENARIO**

-You are a junior data analyst working in the marketing analyst team at Cyclistic, a bike-share company in Chicago.
+You are a junior data analyst working in the marketing analyst team at Cyclistic.
 The director of marketing believes the company’s future success depends on maximizing the number of annual memberships.
 Therefore, your team wants to understand how casual riders and annual members use Cyclistic bikes differently.
 From these insights, your team will design a new marketing strategy to convert casual riders into annual members.
 But first, Cyclistic executives must approve your recommendations, so they must be backed up with compelling data insights and professional data visualizations.

 **EXCUTIVE SUMMARY**

 This case study is a capstone project for the Google Data Analytics Professional Certification.
 It follows the six phases of the data analysis process: ASK, PREPARE, PROCESS, ANALYZE, SHARE, and ACT.

-In this case study, we seek to understand the behavioral differences between two user groups of Cyclistic Bikeshare: the casual riders and the annual members.
+In this case study, we seek to understand the behavioral differences between the two user groups of Cyclistic Bikeshare: the casual riders and the annual members.
 Our task is to examine the historical bike trip data of Cyclistic, and to analyze usage patterns, behaviors, and preferences of the two customer groups.
-We apply data science techniques including data cleaning and wrangling, exploratory data analysis, and visualization, using R, to reveal patterns and insights.
+We apply data science techniques using SQL (BigQuery) to perform data cleaning, wrangling, and exploratory data analysis; and Tableau, to reveal patterns and insights.

 The business goal of Cyclistic is to maximize the number of annual memberships.
 As annual members have been identified as more profitable to the company, converting casual riders into annual members is key to the company’s future growth.
 The company’s Marketing Director, Lily Moreno, has set a clear business objective: design marketing strategies aimed at converting casual riders into annual members.

 Our study is aimed at providing data-driven insights to tailor strategies that resonate with casual riders, addressing their needs and preferences, and ultimately, encouraging them to become annual members.
-We believe that understanding these riders' behavior could be instrumental in crafting an effective marketing strategy.
+We believe that understanding the riders' behavior could be instrumental in crafting an effective marketing strategy.

 Our hope is that our work will play a vital role in shaping Cyclistic's future marketing strategies and contribute to its mission of inclusive, accessible, and profitable bike-sharing.